This article keeps track of and compares the monthly active user metrics of social media companies such as Facebook, Pinterest and Weibo.

 That said, Facebook’s Europe MAUs reached 427 million in fiscal 2021 Q4, a new high for the company.

 Despite the record high as of 4Q 2021, Facebook’s Europe MAUs grew only 2% from a year ago and averages only 4% since fiscal 2016.

 While Facebook recorded a paltry growth rate in the European region, the average was still higher than the North American region MAU.

 At 427 million monthly active users, Facebook’s European MAU represents more than half of the entire population in this region.

 Again, Weibo and Pinterest do not specifically break down its Asia Pacific MAUs.

 Therefore, I figure that both companies’ Asia Pacific MAUs (excluding China) are not having a significant impact on the company’s results.

 That said, Facebook’s Asia Pacific MAUs are the highest among all regions in the world, at 1.3 billion active users on a monthly basis.

-This figure constitutes more than one-fourth of the total population of the Asia Pacific.
+This figure constitutes more than one-fourth of the population in the Asia Pacific.

-Similarly, Facebook’s MAUs in fiscal 2021 Q2 were a record high for the company and represent a year-on-year growth rate of 11%.
+Similarly, Facebook’s MAUs in fiscal 2021 Q4 were at a record high for the company and represent a year-on-year growth rate of 7%.